rbisdorff/Digraph3/docSphinx/tutorial.rst

 Summer 2024, the author was granted the opportunity to use the large memory HPC resources of the MeluXina EuroHPC supercomputer [55]_  (https://www.luxprovide.lu/meluxina/).
 Computing nodes on this HPC platform offer a large RAM for particularly demanding workloads.
 Each node is composed of 2 AMD Rome CPUs (64 core @ 2.6 GHz, 256HT cores total), has 4 TB of memory (4096 GB) and 1.92 TB of local storage.

-Following timings could be achieved with a specially designed *cQuantilesRankingDigraphs.pyx* module when q-tiling and ranking multiple incommensurable performance records of 21 criteria assessing three decision objectives, namely economic, environmental and societal aspects (see table below).
+Following timings (see table below) could be achieved with a specially designed :py:mod:`cQuantilesRankingDigraphs` module [57]_ when q-tiling and ranking multiple incommensurable performance records of 21 criteria assessing three decision objectives, namely economic, environmental and societal aspects ( see the :ref:`tutorial <Three-Objectives-Performance-Tableau-label>` on generating random three-objectives performance tableaux).

 .. table:: EuroHPC MeluXina Ranking Performance Records (Summer 2024)